Counsel Share

 2. Medicalization of Normalcy: The DSM includes common experiences like sadness, worry, and difficulty concentrating.
 Its ever-expanding scope suggests that almost everyone suffers from some "mental illness"—a conclusion contradicting God's Word and human experience.
 Ecclesiastes 3:4, 2 Timothy 1:7 declares we can have a clear, healthy mind, free from debilitating mental anguish or disorders.

 3. Implicit Prescriptions: DSM categories implied treatment paths are almost always medication.
 The surge in anti-anxiety medication prescriptions during the pandemic illustrates this.
 Yet, research increasingly questions the long-term efficacy and safety of such treatments, ignoring holistic approaches guided by Scripture.
 (Proverbs 4:23).
 The very medications often prescribed carry severe side effects, including suicidal thoughts and debilitating addiction, highlighting the potential dangers of relying solely on this approach.
+The additional temptation to self-medicate to disconnect from reality through use of runaway drugs is always present in today’s world since we have such ease of accessibility to them in all variants.
+Be careful.

 4. Value-Laden Classifications: While claiming objectivity, the DSM is not value-free/non-biased.
 Its’ criteria are based on subjective interpretations and professional experiences, inevitably influenced by cultural and philosophical biases.
 Proverbs 14:12 states: "There is a way that seems right to a man, but its end is the way of death.".
 This verse highlights the potential danger of following paths that seem right or appealing but ultimately lead to harmful or destructive outcomes.
 John 14:6 States Jesus is the Way, The Truth, The Life…therefore all that is true to do should line up with His word, since He is the Truth to seek, the Way to do things, the Life to live, the great I Am (Exodus 3:14).